metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 Oakland may have some of the worst defensive backs in the league.

 Tennessee may have issues of their own as well in their defensive backfield.

+Titans play pretty intelligently on defense.

+Tennessee's offense has some character to it.
+Hurrying the pace at the correct moments, calling semi-trick plays towards the end of the game to close things out...